Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 }
 ```

-### Creation of the `UefiState` struct
+### Moving statics into the Core

 Since we will be moving all of the static state into the Core, we need a clean way to store all of this state.
-To do
+The idea
+is to group statics as seems appropriate, but is left as an implementation detail.
+For the sake of this RFC, we will
-that, we will create a new struct called `UefiState` to store some of the UEFI related statics (Such as the dispatcher
+start with the idea of a new struct called `UefiState` which will store some of the pure UEFI related statics.
+This
-context, etc.).
-Other statics that are more "Kernel-like" in nature will be moved either to a new structure or into the
+includes the dispatcher context, and parsed FV data.
+Other statics, such as the ones more kernel-like in nature will
-Core itself.
-The decision on where to put each individual static is an implementation detail and will not be decided in
-this RFC.
-The intent is to specify that we will purposefully organize the statics inside the core instead of having all
+ultimetly be moved elsewhere, but again, that is an implementation detail for the sake of this RFC.
 statics sit in the top-level Core struct as fields.

-Please note that to reduce the complexity of the PR implementing this RFC, moving things into the Core and away from
-being `static` will happen over multiple PRs.
-The first one we will do is the dispatcher context, so the example below
-will show the dispatcher context being moved into `UefiState`

-Another benefit with this layout is that some of the dyn trait objects currently used in statics (because we cannot
-know the type at compile time) can now be converted to static polymorphism because it is all handled by the types
-specified in the `Platform` trait.
+Please note the application of this RFC will take place over multiple PRs as the complexity introduced by moving these
+statics is quite vast.
+For this RFC, we will continue to show examples based off the dispatcher_context, as no other
+statics depend directly on it, and it's move into the core is simple compared to the others.
+Additionally, it allows
+demonstaration of moving a struct that is currently a dynamic trait object (dynamic polymorphism) to static
+polymorphism decided by platform.

 ```rust
 // in lib.rs